Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Watch the sunrise from Little Adam’s Peak.
 Little Adam’s Peak in Ella gets its name from its famed big brother, Adam’s Peak in Dalhousie, because of their similarity in shape.
 Sitting at 1 141m, Little Adam’s Peak is a quick, easy hike with stunning views.

 Climb Ella Rock.
 Ella Rock is a longer hike compared to Little Adam’s Peak, but equally as beautiful and unique.
-If you don’t have 3 weeks in Sri Lanka and want to spend less time in Ella, you’ll need to choose between this hike or Litte Adam’s Peak.
+If you don’t have 3 weeks in Sri Lanka and want to spend less time in Ella, you’ll need to choose between the Ella Rock hike or Little Adam’s Peak.

-Watch the trains cross the 9 Arch Bridge.
+Watch the trains cross the Nine Arch Bridge.
 This iconic bridge is so unbelievably beautiful and is best done after Little Adam’s Peak.

 Tea plantations.
-Ella is surrounded by lush tea fields so if you haven’t visited any yet, now’s your chance.
+Ella is surrounded by lush tea fields.
+If you haven’t visited any yet, now’s your chance.

 Where to stay in Ella